 I'm headed to the west coast this week to ponder the question "How much do individuals vary?" in colloquium talks at UC Davis (May 10) and Stanford (May 12).

-I'm taking the train to NYC this week to give a Linguistics Colloquium talk at CUNY Grad Center.
-The talk will be on "Individual differences in phonetic flexibility."
+I'm excited to be visiting CUNY Grad Center to give a Linguistics Colloquium talk on "Individual differences in phonetic flexibility."

 The special issue of Linguistic Variation that I co-edited with Constantine Lignos and Laurel MacKenzie is now out!
 The theme of the issue is "The locus of linguistic variation."
 One of the papers in the issue is "The dynamics of variation in individuals" by myself, Laurel MacKenzie, and Dave Embick.

 I'm pleased to announce that my paper "Persistence in phonological and morphological variation" is now available in issue 28.3 of Language Variation and Change.
 This paper is based on my 2014 dissertation.